Space News

 "My father was friends with a man from the navy who was assigned to be on the recovery crew for the shuttle.
 My father was in Florida, 3 days after the explosion and was a collector of rare music memorablila and he traded a rare item for this piece of the challenger.
 When the explosion occured, all branches of the military were assigned to shuttle recovery.
 I have the millitary information and name of the man who found and traded the item, however I did not include it in the auction to protect his privacy, I also did not want to get him in trouble."

-collectSPACE also spoke with Sam Maxey, Assistant Inspector General for Investigations for NASA HQ, confirming the space agency would investigate the sale.
+collectSPACE also spoke with Sam Maxey, the Assistant Inspector General at NASA Headquarters, confirming the space agency would investigate the sale.

-July 5, 2001 — Like many in the United States, eBay seller 'hook4hand' chose to mark Independence Day by remembering his U.S. history.
+— Like many, eBay seller 'hook4hand' chose to mark Independence Day (July 4) by remembering his United States history.
 His decision however, to sell debris from the space shuttle Challenger may soon serve to limit his personal freedom.

-The seller, known only by his username, described his lot as "a genuine piece of the Challenger Shuttle collected from Cape Canaveral, FL. by a member of the recovery crew serving there at the time."
+The seller, identified only by his username on the website, described his sale lot as offering "a genuine piece of the Challenger Shuttle collected from Cape Canaveral, FL. by a member of the recovery crew serving there at the time."

-His text and picture further identified the item as a 2 by 3/4 inch fragment of insulation recovered from the orange colored external tank.
+His description and photograph further identified the item as a 2 by 3/4 inch fragment of insulation recovered from the orange colored external tank.

-"This is an extrememly rare piece of American History from an tragic event that shocked the nation," wrote hook4hand.
+"This is an extrememly rare piece of American history from a tragic event that shocked the nation," hook4hand wrote.

-Its rarity may be traced to a federal law which prohibits possession of debris from the Challenger wreckage.
+The fragment's rarity may be traced to federal law, which prohibits the possession of debris from the space shuttle Challenger wreckage.
 Violation is subject to a maximum $10,000 fine, 10 years in prison or a combination of both.

-Hook4hand's auction, which began Wednesday at 5:26pm ET, comes almost one year after another eBay user was tried for a similar sale.
+The auction, which began Wednesday on (July 4) at 5:26 p.m.
+ET, comes almost one year after another eBay user was tried for a similar sale.

-Charles Starowesky of Somerset, Ohio, posted a 6 by 6 by 2.5 inch thermal tile to the online auction site on October 28, 1999.
-He explained he had "pulled [the fragment] from the water of the Atlantic Ocean" as a member of the first U.S. Coast Guard recovery team to respond to the explosion.
+Charles Starowesky of Somerset, Ohio, posted a 6 by 6 by 2.5 inch thermal tile to the online auction site on Oct.
+28, 1999.
+He explained he had "pulled [the fragment] from the water of the Atlantic Ocean" as a member of the first U.S. Coast Guard recovery team to respond to the scene.

-After a resulting NASA investigation, Starowesky pled guilty to violating Title 18, Section 641 of the United States Code, Theft of Government Property.
+After a NASA Office of Inspector General investigation, Starowesky pled guilty to violating Title 18, Section 641 of the U.S. Code, Theft of Government Property.
 On August 23, 2000, he was sentenced to two years probation.

 Soon after hook4hand's lot was posted, an unidentified but concerned collector alerted the space agency.